0Lunar/zeus/README.md

 ## Project Status

 The framework is currently in the **development** phase.
-It currently includes basic functionality for network scanning, brute force attacks and network stressing, with plans to significantly expand the feature set in the future.
+It currently includes basic functionality.

 ## Requirements

-Ensure you have Python 3.6 or higher installed.
+Ensure you have Python 3.8 or higher installed.
 You can install the necessary dependencies by running:

 ```bash
 pip install -r requirements.txt